transposit-connectors/mc-transposit-eng/runbooks/workflow_commands.md

 [Fork a global workflow](https://console.transposit.com/mc/t/transposit-eng/actions/fork_global_workflow)

+The fork_global_workflow and fork_global_integrator actions both call the fork_working_copy workflow.
+This workflow presents a list of all repositories at transposit-connectors at Github that contain both the topic "workflow" or "integrator" (depending on the action configuration) and "global."
+The "global" topic is added to repositories as part of the syncing operation that syncs dynamic_config's list of public services to all environments.
+The workflow then calls the webhook in mc_helper that executes the (fork_working_copy operation)[https://console.demo.transposit.com/dev/t/transposit/mc_helper/code/op/fork_working_copy] in mc_helper.

+The fork_working_copy operation can accept parameters to specify the working org and the working environment to fork to, but by default, these are set in mc_helper's environment variables.

 ## Creating a new workflow from a template

 If you want to start a new workflow, you can create a new workflow based on the template workflow: